 When it’s so simple to make a glass of orange juice, you could wonder if it’s good for our health or if we should drink it every day.
 To respond to your query, orange juice is high in vitamin C and potassium.
 Some commercially available versions also include vitamin D and calcium.

-Orange juice contains 67 percent vitamin C, 15 percent folate, and 10% potassium of the recommended daily consumption in an 8 ounce or 240ml serving.
+Orange juice contains 67 percent vitamin C, 15 percent folate, and 10% potassium of the recommended daily consumption in an 8 ounce or 240 ml serving.
 [Source]

 Vitamin C is an excellent antioxidant source.
-Antioxidants protect our health by balancing the amount of antioxidant and unstable molecules in our bodies.
+Antioxidants protect our health by balancing the amount of antioxidants and unstable molecules in our bodies.
 As a result, it trains our bodies to combat chronic diseases, including heart disease, cancer, and diabetes.
 Vitamin C also helps to build bones, maintain gum health, and heal wounds.

 Orange juice is also high in potassium, a mineral that helps to control blood pressure, reduce bone loss, and prevent heart disease and stroke.
 Orange juice’s alkaline composition raises the pH of urine, which helps to prevent kidney stones from forming.